 The peak season for travel to Bali is from June to September – right at the end of dry season so it is not extremely hot to explore.
 Therefore, expect hotel and airfare prices to go up during this time of year.
 You will also be dealing with hordes of tourists traveling to Bali during this time of year.

-Travel to Bali Resources
+Online Bali Resources

 - The Best Things to Do in Bali for First Time Visitors